RalphIlagan/IlaganRalphLorenzB-ACP-FinalProject/README.md

 **SDG 11: SUSTAINABLE CITIES AND COMMUNITIES**

-  •The Community Support System (CommUnity) aligns with Sustainable Development Goal 11: Sustainable Cities and Communities, which focuses on fostering inclusivity, resilience, and sustainability.
-The platform connects individuals and organizations by allowing users to submit and fulfill support requests or offers, bridging gaps in local resources and services.
-By promoting collaboration and resource-sharing, the app enhances community resilience in responding to challenges such as disasters, economic hardships, or social inequalities.
-Its user-friendly design ensures digital accessibility, empowering marginalized groups to participate actively.
-Through these efforts, the project supports the creation of more inclusive, sustainable, and resilient urban and rural communities.
+  •The Community Support System (CommUnity) aligns with Sustainable Development Goal 11: Sustainable Cities and Communities, which aims to promote inclusivity, resilience, and sustainability.
+This platform connects individuals and organizations by allowing users to submit and fulfill support requests or offers, helping to bridge gaps in local resources and services.
+By fostering collaboration and resource-sharing, CommUnity contributes to strengthening community resilience in addressing challenges such as disasters, economic crises, or social inequalities.
+The app's design prioritizes ease of use and accessibility for marginalized groups, empowering them to participate actively.
+In this way, the project supports the creation of more inclusive, sustainable, and resilient urban and rural communities.

+CommUnity expands support and assistance within local communities, not only strengthening individuals' capacity but also promoting unity and cooperation on a larger scale.
+By leveraging technology, it helps improve living conditions and address critical needs in communities that may not always be reached by traditional support systems.

 **IV.
 Instructions for Running the Program**